 As you might know, this is extremely beneficial for advertisers as well.
 This data helps them track conversions, ad impressions, email opening rates, and other web activities.
 In a nutshell, it gives you all the necessary analytics to form your strategy.
 It’s particularly helpful to have this information for ads.
 Namely, with the behavioral data, you can deliver paid ads that your users actually want to see.
 In this way, you can combat banner blindness and build trust with your customers.

 Let’s now go over the technical side of things.

-You’re probably wondering how these pixels work.
-Well, we’re here to answer that question.
+You’re probably wondering, “How do tracking pixels work?”
+Well, we’re here to answer that question!